liangrog/ecr-secret-controller/README.md

 Development
 ---
-The codes works in go 1.11.
+The codes work in go 1.11.2.
 Package management is using go modules.